CS3398-Gorns-Transformers/CS3398-Gorns-F2019/README.md

 * ![status](https://img.shields.io/badge/Liliane's-Status-blue) : Working on Clickable Google maps coordinates.
 Search of family friendly trails to incorporated into our app.
 * ![nextsteps](https://img.shields.io/badge/Liliane's-Next%20Steps-brightgreen) : Adding Google maps coordinates like latitude,
   longitude, and altitude on the app.
+Working on the front end to incorporate family friendly trails into the app.
 * ![status](https://img.shields.io/badge/Daniel's-Status-blue) : Creating code to compute estimated time for walk on a hiking trail.
 * ![nextsteps](https://img.shields.io/badge/Daniel's-Next%20Steps-brightgreen) : Figuring out average speeds for walking, jogging, and biking.
 * ![status](https://img.shields.io/badge/Nickson's-Status-blue) : Working on front end for user friendly UI.